Albran99/SNH/README.md

     <img src="Barbaricum.png" alt="Barbaricum Logo">
 </p>

+So you have finally decided to stop doing everything by hand, counting bytes in your head and writing complex one-liners in bash to exploit binaries.
+Congratulations, you are now leaving the *barbaricum* and entering the civilized world of exploit development with proper tools!

 This is a basic template for writing exploit scripts using the Pwntools library in Python.
 It includes common imports, setup for local and remote exploitation, and a structure for defining the exploit logic.

 Additionally it shows some neat tricks to make your exploit development easier.